 - 1st Quarter 2014 CCFN ALERT – Q1 2014

-CCFN to Participate in WIPO Listening Session on GIs; Host Side Seminar in Geneva
+CCFN Participates in WIPO Listening Session on GIs; Hosts Side Seminar in Geneva

 (A profile of one of the heroes who protect and promote common food names)